 The California Public Policy Center maintains current information on crucial issues of California’s state and local public sector finance and public policy.
 These resources include Compensation Data, State Pension Reform Efforts, Local Pension Reform Efforts, Union Reform Efforts, Downloadable Spreadsheets, and Research for Reformers including key legal, financial and policy briefs on these vital topics.
 The content on these pages is regularly updated and expanded.
 The goal is to provide a convenient and comprehensive educational resource for anyone researching public sector compensation, pension and union reform options.

 Launched in June 2013, the Prosperity Forum provides analysis and commentary on policies to accelerate California’s economic growth.
 Featuring long and short-form material from experts throughout California and the U.S., the emphasis is on positive, optimistic, actionable ideas across a broad array of topics including energy development and education reform.
-This material will is also available as an email newsletter, the Prosperity Digest, which is distributed on the 1st and 15th of every month – subscribe here.
+This material is also available as an email newsletter, the Prosperity Digest, which is distributed on the 1st and 15th of every month – subscribe here.

 CALIFORNIA TEACHER FREEDOM

 The CPPC has created a resource to collect and distribute educational material of use to any unionized government employee who wants to exercise their rights to opt-out, starting with teachers.
 These pages provide information for members of the California Teachers Assocation, California Federation of Teachers, and United Teachers of Los Angeles.
 California Teacher Freedom is a cooperative project of the California Public Policy Center, California Teachers Empowerment Network, American Association of Educators, and Nevada Policy Research Institute to educate public-sector professionals about their options as employees of unionized government workplaces.
 If you are a unionized public employee who is interested in becoming a religious objector, you can find educational material on that option at ChooseCharity.org.

 UnionWatch was established in 2010 as an educational project of the California Public Policy Center to conduct research and provide information resources to voters, members of the press, educators and policymakers on the impact of unions on government budgets, government accountability, the economy and the democratic process.
 While UnionWatch endeavors to report and analyze national and international impacts of unions, the emphasis is on the impact of public sector unions, especially in California.
 The email newsletter, UnionWatch Digest, which includes UnionWatch Highlights (links to the top stories available online over the past week reporting on union activity including legislation, financial impact, reform activism, etc., from California and across the USA) is distributed every Wednesday – subscribe here.